 Cheap Hotels in Ipswich

-Make yourself at home at 4-star Novotel Ipswich Centre hotel, just a few steps from the vibrant waterfront and city centre.
-Your bright, modern room will give you and your family plenty of space, and you'll enjoy delicious food fresh from the open chef station in our restaurant.
-Drinks in the stylish contemporary bar or on the terrace are the perfect end to your day at Novotel.
+Make yourself at home in our luxurious 4-star Novotel Ipswich Centre hotel, just a few steps from the vibrant waterfront and city centre.
+The stylish, modern rooms will give you and your family plenty of space to unwind, relax and take in the scenery - and you'll enjoy delicious food fresh from the in-house Elements Restaurant.
+Complete with a multi-purpose gym, an indoor play area and pet-friendly facilities, you'll never need an excuse to leave!

 More hotel deals